angelahjhong/DS-4002-Project-1/README.md

 ## Documentation
 * Our data was pulled from [Kaggle](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets/data) - it was too large to upload as a file onto GitHub
-* Outputs can be found in our OUTPUTS folder
+* SCRIPTS folder: empty - didn't need to scrape data
+* DATA folder: contains "Project_EDA.ipynb" - raw to clean data / "DataAppenix.pdf" - contains data, figures, and other descriptive statistics.
+* OUTPUTS folder: contains "Project1_Part1_SentimentAnalysis.ipynb" and "Project1_Part2_FrequentWords.ipynb" which are notebooks to our sentiment analysis, frequently used words.
+A file named "ResultsAppendix.pdf" stores visualized figures computed from our analysis.

 ## How to Reproduce Results
 * To reproduce these results:
 * First follow to instructions to download the data Biden & Trump - located in our DATA folder under "Project1_EDA.ipynb"
+* Run the file titled "Project1_Part1_SentimentAnalysis.ipynb" - located in our OUTPUTS folder, to view sentiment analysis
-* Run our master file "Project1_SentimentAnalysis.ipynb" - located in our OUTPUTS folder
+* Run the file titled "Project1_Part2_FrequentWords.ipynb" - located in our OUTPUTS folder, to view our computed frequent words
+* The files "DataAppendix.pdf" and "ResultsAppendix.pdf" contain all figures run from our analysis